350+ teachers use Wooclap at UCL!

 Jean-François RamaultStudent at Louvain School of Management

 My favourite classes are those that use Wooclap, because it makes classes more enjoyable, and answering questions during class lets me know how well I understand the class material.
 Wooclap requires me to be more actively involved, and consequently helps me pay attention.

 Wooclap makes lectures more dynamic.
 Every student participates, even the ones who are more shy or less confident.
 The learners also exercise their communication skills when using Wooclap.

 Pascal VangrunderbeeckDigital pedagogy advisor, Louvain Learning Lab

 The enthusiasm generated by Wooclap among teachers is exceptional; the interface is very intuitive and does not require any special training.
-We are very happy to participate in the development of the platform because feedback is taken into account very quickly by their team.

 One year ago (February 2017), UCL chose to give all of its teachers access to Wooclap.
 The aim was to stimulate interaction between teachers and students, using a digital tool.
 The idea is to give students the chance to answer questions using their smartphones, and the result is a great success.
 More than 350 professors have used the app in almost 1300 classes, and by doing so, they achieved the university's objective to establish a dialogue between teachers and their students, even in large classrooms.